goravel/docs/ORM/getting-started.md

 ### Database Connections

-By default, all models utilize the default database connection which is configured for your application.
-If you wish to specify a distinct connection to be used when interacting with a specific model, you need to define a `Connection` method on the model.
+By default, all models utilize the default database connection configured for your application.
+If you wish to specify a distinct connection to be used when interacting with a particular model, you need to define a `Connection` method on the model.

 ```go
 package models